smarsou/spring-api-portfolio/README.md

 The data managed includes each project's HTML content and related topic titles.
 Topics allow users to view projects grouped by specific themes.

-The REST API communicate for now with an H2 in memory database.
+The REST API communicate for now with an H2 persistente file database.

 ## Roadmap